Why The Chips Are Down: Explaining the Global Chip Shortage

 As lead times have increased, so has pricing.
 Wafers, substrates, logistics, assembly and testing, and operational costs have all become more expensive.
 In turn, semiconductor suppliers are being forced to pass their costs on to their customers to help stabilize the supply chain.
 TSMC — again, the world's largest foundry supplier of 300mm wafers and the most advanced process nodes — announced in August 2021 that it would raise prices by 10% for high-end semiconductors and by 20% for less advanced chips.
 Going into effect at the end of 2021 or beginning of 2022, these will be the company's largest-ever one-time price increases.

-Having already taken blows from 2021's uncertainties, the markets that rely most heavily on chips — including automotive, 5G and the IoT and smartphones — are braced for more unknowns.
+Having already taken blows from 2021 and 2022's uncertainties (so far), the markets that rely most heavily on chips — including automotive, 5G and the IoT and smartphones — are braced for more unknowns.

 How Have Chip Shortages Impacted Markets?